JKBSunshine/PMR_APWorld/docs/Resources and FAQ.md

 - The base mod has built-in trackers in the Maps and Key Item Tracker sections in the pause menu.
 External trackers can still be quite helpful, but these can be handy for checking what items you have and if any checks remain in an area.
 - It's recommended to use `cutscene_mode: shortened` instead of `minimal` if you don't know puzzle solutions.
+- You need coins to buy items from shops and 50 coins to get past Kent C Koopa  at the start of the game, east of Toad Town.
+It's _highly_ recommended that you pay him off earlier rather than later, and that you don't waste all your early coins on shop items.
+You could potentially softlock yourself at the very beginning by not having the coins to pay him off.
+If you do use up your coins prior, it's best to restart your file and pay him off first.

 ### I can't remember... how does that one thing work?
 - Panels can be flipped using Super Boots or Ultra Hammer.